MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netpacketqueue/nc-netpacketqueue-evt_packet_queue_advance.md

 - Client drivers must set the **ValidLength** field of the fragment.
 - Client drivers should check to that **ValidLength** \<= **Capacity**.

 The purpose of the **Offset** field in each fragment is to reserve space for upper layers such as filter or protocol drivers.
-For example, this permits an upper layer component that might want to encap this packet to do so in place.
+For example, this permits an upper layer component that might want to encap this packet to do so in-place.

 The framework ensures that the total size of each fragment buffer meets both the requirements of client drivers and of upper layers.
 For example, if a client driver's device has a maximum transmission unit (MTU) size of 1500 bytes and it needs 32 additional bytes per buffer for metadata, the client driver should report 1532 as the **MaximumFragmentBufferSize**.
 Then, because the `TCPIP.sys` upper layer protocol driver requires 8 bytes of header room per packet, the framework allocates 1540 bytes per receive buffer (1532 + 8).
 Client drivers should receive into the base address of the fragment + 8 (the extra offset for TCPIP), then process the 32 bytes of metadata that is meaningful to them.
 Finally, before indicating the packet up the stack, client drivers should update the **Offset** to be 40 (8 + 32), which is where the actual IP packet starts.